utkarshk08/vita-trackr/README.md

 # VitaTrackr - Your Complete Health Companion

-A modern, all-in-one health and wellness web application that combines recipe generation, **AI-powered personalized dish suggestions**, and physical activity tracking in a beautiful, user-friendly interface with **IndexedDB** for robust data storage.
+A modern, all-in-one health and wellness web application that combines **Gemini AI-powered recipe generation**, AI-powered personalized dish suggestions, and physical activity tracking in a beautiful, user-friendly interface with **IndexedDB** for robust data storage.

 ## Features